April 20, 2020

 Paul Szauter, PhD, Chief Scientific Officer of EquiSeq, gave a presentation titled "Genetic Basis of Exercise Intolerance in Arabians" at the Al Khamsa Annual Meeting and Convention in Fayetteville, Arkansas on October 13, 2019.
 EquiSeq is a company based in Albuquerque, New Mexico, that develops and sells genetic tests for horses.

-Exercise intolerance is common in Arabians and limits the performance of affected horses in endurance events.
+Exercise intolerance is known in Arabians (1, 2) and limits the performance of some affected horses in endurance events.
 Symptoms of exercise intolerance (tying up) include sudden lameness, myoglobinuria, and greatly increased serum levels of creatine kinase (CK), a muscle enzyme released into the bloodstream when muscles are damaged.

 Researchers from EquiSeq began studying exercise intolerance in Arabians at an endurance event at the Biltmore estate in 2017.
 They were stationed at the vet trailer in order to study horses pulled from the event for symptoms of lameness.
 The weather was unusually cold and rainy, and it wasn’t long before the first horse showed up at the vet trailer with urine the color of black coffee and obvious symptoms of pain and lameness.
 A test for serum CK (normally in the range of 500 or less) showed levels in excess of 20,000.
 Eight hours and thirty liters of IV saline later, the horse had recovered.
 The research team took a blood sample to isolate DNA for whole genome DNA sequencing.